Yenya030/ssv-network/TestedVectors.md

   - *Result*: Delegatecall to module reverting with no data does not bubble the revert, allowing execution to proceed.

 **Unauthorized Whitelisting Contract Removal**
  - *Severity*: Medium (access control)
  - *Test File*: `test/security/operator-whitelisting-contract-access.ts`
  - *Result*: Non-owner attempts to remove operator whitelisting contract revert with `CallerNotOwnerWithData`; vector managed.

+## Operator Snapshot Overflow
+- **Date**: 2025-08-26
+- **Vector**: Arithmetic overflow in `OperatorLib.updateSnapshot` when operator fees are extremely large and a significant number of blocks pass between updates.
+- **Severity**: Medium
+- **Result**: Managed — network imposes a maximum operator fee cap, preventing overflow conditions.
+No exploit observed in tests.